Professional Communication and Behaviour Change Skill

 On successful completion of this unit, students will be able to:

-1. Critically review, articulate, and apply theories of behaviour change to dietetic practice;
+1. Critically review and apply theories of behaviour change to dietetic practice;

-2. Exemplify tailored oral and written communication for diverse lay and professional audiences;
+2. Justify and exemplify tailored oral and written communication strategies for diverse public and professional audiences;

-4. Implement strategies that assist individuals to establish and achieve self-directed tailored goals
+3. Identify and implement strategies that assist individuals to establish and achieve self-directed tailored goals; and

 Assessment